tty1105/tty1105.github.io/_pages/about.md

 ---
 permalink: /
-title: "Wellcome to the Personal Website of Tianyu Tu!"
+title: "Welcome to the Personal Website of Tianyu Tu!"
 excerpt: "About me"
 author_profile: true
 redirect_from: